trevorparker/website/_source/_drafts/hardening-ssl-in-nginx.md

 title: Hardening SSL in Nginx
 tags:
   - nginx
+  - apache
   - ssl
   - tls
   - hsts
   - security
 layout: post
-summary: A starting point for using strong SSL ciphers in Nginx.
+summary: A starting point for hardening SSL on an Nginx web server.
 ---

 Securing your site's web traffic with SSL is more than just slapping an SSL certificate on your server.
 Times have changed.
 Things have gotten more nuanced as browsers have aged, ciphers have weakened, and attackers have gotten more creative.